-Floor Level Use NOTE: of more than one use on any one floor give figures for accommodation Square O Floor Space Square. meter.
-Plot Ratio
+Floor Level Use Area covered Percentage Floor Plot Ratio NOTE: of more than one use on any one floor give figures for accommodation allocated to each use. by building Square metre. of plot. covered Space Square. meter.
+Lower Ground or Basement

-Lower Ground allocated to each use.

-or Basement